FeedMapping/Schema/README.md

 ## [Basic Grammar](#2nd-step-q1730-36)

 The codes is built mainly with the algorithm of 66 out of the sum of the numbers **30 and 36**.
-The 30 it self is originated from the algorithm of 29 as 10th prime as been described above.
+The 30 it self is originated from the 29 as 10th prime as been described above.

 [![remote theme](https://user-images.githubusercontent.com/36441664/67816683-560e3980-fadd-11e9-8a30-36901cbceaad.png)](/theme)